 ◊ Any cash advance (seed money) needed must be approved by the Finance Committee.

-◊ In the event that a solicitation for supplies is held and someone submits money for the event,
+◊ In the event that a solicitation for supplies is held and someone submits money for the

-into the Restricted Fund for subsequent disbursement.
+be deposited into the Restricted Fund for subsequent disbursement.

 Things to consider as you prepare your fundraising activity: